Canada Foreign Minister Freeland 'troubled, disappointed' by Trudeau's blackface images

-OTTAWA (Reuters) - Canada’s Foreign Minister Chyrstia Freeland, the most visible minister in Justin Trudeau’s government and a key ally, said she was “troubled and disappointed” by images of the prime minister in blackface but that she accepted his apology.
+OTTAWA (Reuters) - Canada’s Foreign Minister Chrystia Freeland, the most visible minister in Justin Trudeau’s government and a key ally, said she was “troubled and disappointed” by images of the prime minister in blackface but that she accepted his apology.

 Freeland did not issue her statement until late on Thursday, more than 24 hours after the emergence of damaging images of a 29-year-old Trudeau wearing dark make-up at a 2001 “Arabian Nights” party.
 Other Trudeau images from the early 1990s came to light on Thursday.